tianstcht/tianstcht/README.md

 - 👀 I’m interested in binary security research.
 - 🎩 I‘m a graduate master in BUAA of China.
 - 😈 My blog: https://tianstcht.github.io/ (always forget to update...)
-- 😭 I’m currently learning chrome v8 exploitation. (it's too hard!)
+- 😭 I’m currently working about chrome v8 exploitation.

 ## Hack for fun
 - A ctfer and pwner in [r3kapig team](https://r3kapig.com/).